hexwell/power-meter/README.md

 - Power consumption of the final build is .05 A at 5 V
 - If the board ever gets **bricked** [my guide](https://github.com/hexwell/notes-public/blob/master/en/electronics/resources/pro_micro_brick.md) might be of use.

+## 11 June 2020

+- OpenMeter update rate: 2s

+- Pipe problem

+    The NRF24L01 does not receive on pipe 0, but it should according to the documentation.
+Tho there is evidence that the documentation is not good (the signature for the function does not match the code).
+Solving this requires reading through a lot of the code of the library and the NRF24L01 datasheet.
+Probably not going to solve since using pipe 1 is not a big deal.
+If I have some spare time I might investigate the issue for personal knowledge.

+- Theoretical resolution limits of SCT-013-000V transformer:

+                  rms mains voltage = 230

+                  transformer input = 100 A
+                 transformer output = 1 V

+                                vcc = 4.683 V
+                      adc divisions = 1024

+                 volts per division = vcc / adc divisions = 0.004573
+    divisions per transformer_range = transformer output / volts per division = 218
+                  amps per division = transformer input / divisions per transformer range = 0.4587
+                         resolution = amps per division * rms_mains_voltage
+                                    = 105.5010 W

+    This issue can be solved with a transformer with a lower input rating.
+Before buying this tho transients suppression is needed.

 ### Questioning the whole thing

 Since measuring power using just a current transformer is probably not really precise, other possible options were reading the power measurement of the energy company's power meter directly via it's IR port.
 That would require a lot of work tho, since the protocol needs to be reverse engineered.
 Irony of sorts, my italian energy company's meter is named OpenMeter.